Molecular Mechanism of Brain Development Leads to the Mind and Behavior

 received the "Junior Investigator Poster Award" at The 41st Annual Meeting of the Japan Neuroscience Society, Neuroscience 2018.

 The article on aberrant synapse development of hippocampal mossy fibers in CAPS2 mice was published in Neurosci Lett.

-The article on impaired long-term memory formation of RNG105/caprin1 KO mice (the result of a collaboration with Dr. Shiina's group of NIBB) was published in eLife.
+The article on impaired long-term memory formation of RNG105/caprin1 KO mice (results of collaboration with Dr. Shiina's group at NIBB) was published in eLife.

 The article of Yagishita et al. waspublished in Neuroscience Letters (Environmental enrichment-induced adult neurogenesis in CAPS2 KO mice).

-The article on deltamethrin increases neurite outgrowth via BDNF/TrkB pathway (the result of a collaboration with Drs.
+The article on deltamethrin increases neurite outgrowth via BDNF/TrkB pathway (results of collaboration with Drs.
 Fukuchi & Tsuda) was published in Cell Structure and Function.